 - In-House Decisions: Counsel’s Recollection of Internal Investigation Held Nondiscoverable.
 View PDF.

-Steve chairs the firm’s Energy Practice Group and has a particular depth of experience in several types of business disputes: investment disputes and business divorces; real estate litigation; and contract disputes in the power, gas and coal industries.
-Examples of client successes in these areas that Steve has led or co-led include:
+Steve has a particular depth of experience in several types of business and commercial disputes, including: investment disputes and business divorces; real estate litigation; healthcare litigation; and contract disputes in the power, gas and coal industries.
+Examples of client successes in these areas include:

 Investment Disputes And Business Divorces